-*** The Mesa County Sheriff's Office has begun to modify operations as a precaution due to COVID-19.
+The Mesa County Sheriff's Office has begun to modify operations as a precaution due to COVID-19.
 This includes the suspension of Evictions.
-Our Civil Unit will remain open for emergency protection orders following direction from the 21st Judicial District Court. ***
+Our Civil Unit will remain open only for emergency orders from the 21st Judicial District Court.

 Click Here for the latest information about operational changes